elsdes3/space-mission-negative-sentiment-tweet-identifier/scoping.md

   - worse than the scores from the currently deployed model by more than 15 percent, then
     - a new model will be registered in Sagemaker's model registry
     - the new (re-trained) model will be deployed to a new endpoint for making subsequent inference predictions

+The manual labeling of tweets should be consistent.
+This means the labeling process should be guided where possible.
+This will help scale the manual labeling process in production.
+For this purpose, a guide has been created to indicate how labels are assigned to tweets, where possible.
+The first 300 tweets from the test split comply with this guide.
+All other tweets in the training, validation and test split generally follow this guide.
+Future work should
+- verify that these other tweets also comply with these guidelines
+- add more categories to this guide as necessary

 --------